CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# Feburary, 19, 2020
+ In this update the event handlering system was overhauled to allow for more robust events and scripting, along with logical scripting.

+ Event have been overhauled and now include 4 generic data unions which can hold a void ptr, function ptr (that takes arguements (void ptr, void ptr), or 32-bit piece of other data.

+ Additionally, the list of event types has been expanded to include logical events, background/foreground events, logical events, and more.
+This list of event types will be updated further in the future.
+Information on event types can be found in "event.h"

+ Event handler has been moved to it's own set of files, "eventHandler.h" and "eventHandler.cpp".
+The functionality of the event handler remains unchanged.

+ There are currently some frame rate issues.
+Next update I will look into these issues and see what I can optimize.

 # Feburary, 11, 2020
  In this update background and foregrounds functionality has been added via the "ground" class and related data